View and manage your entire Salesforce DevOps pipeline

 DevOps delivers.
 But with a more sophisticated release workflow, it can be a challenge to visualize the whole process, manage it successfully, and measure the impact.
 Teams can even fail to achieve their ambition of continuous delivery due to stalled automation and bottlenecks.

-So in this article, we’ll illustrate how teams can visualize, manage and measure their entire Salesforce DevOps pipeline using Gearset’s Pipelines, which functions as the command center and source of truth for your Salesforce release process.
+So in this article, we’ll illustrate how teams can visualize, manage and measure their entire Salesforce DevOps pipeline using Gearset’s Pipelines, our end-to-end Salesforce release management solution, which functions as the command center and source of truth for your Salesforce release process.

 DevOps pipeline visualization